After stepping away from blogging for a bit, I gained clarity and a renewed perspective for moving forward in the direction that feels right to me.

 Thankfully, my faith is strong enough to know “this too shall pass” during difficult phases.
 Like many, I’ve had enough practice.
 Even though times can be challenging, I believe our hardships are there to teach us lessons and, if we listen closely, guide us in the direction that feels right.
 Sometimes all we need is a good helping of patience (and a little Ben & Jerry’s doesn’t seem to hurt either).

 I once heard someone say life is like a sweater.
 When you’re on the right path, that sweater is warm and comfy and fits just right.
 Then one day you put it on and it feels a bit scratchy.
 Eventually, you can’t get it off fast enough.
-The problem is you haven’t found the right one to replace it yet.
+The problem is you haven’t found the right one to replace it yet, so you feel a bit exposed.

 Taking time to pause and reflect over the past few months has allowed me to figure out some of the “itchy sweater” aspects of my life.
 More importantly, I’ve been able to develop insight into what led me there in the first place.
 I have more clarity.